It’s Strong And It Smells. But It’s Oh-So-Good. Who Makes Dallas’ Best Sazerac?

 Lighter and served full martini-style with berries on the pick with whiskey.
 It’s a great hint at a classic drink without the wincing involved.
 Fruit aids the simple syrup in being more palatable and easy to drink.
 You get more to drink this way, too.

-But, remember, both versions are just as hard to take multiple rounds.
+But, remember, both versions are just as hard to take in multiple rounds.
 Absinthe is dangerous no matter what its incarnation, my friends.